Bioenergetic systems

 Bioenergetic systems are metabolic processes that relate to the flow of energy in living organisms.
 Those processes convert energy into adenosine triphosphate (ATP), which is the form suitable for muscular activity.
 There are two main forms of synthesis of ATP: aerobic, which uses oxygen from the bloodstream, and anaerobic, which does not.
 Bioenergetics is the field of biology that studies bioenergetic systems.

 Overview

-The cellular respiration process that converts the chemical energy of food into ATP (which can release energy) is largely dependent on oxygen availability.
-During exercise, the supply and demand of oxygen available to muscle cells is affected by duration and intensity and by the individual's cardiorespiratory fitness level.
+The process that converts the chemical energy of food into ATP (which can release energy) is not dependent on oxygen availability.
+During exercise, the supply and demand of oxygen available to muscle cells is affected by duration and intensity and by the individual's cardio respiratory fitness level.
+It is also affected by the type of activity, for instance, during isometric activity the contracted muscles restricts blood flow (leaving oxygen and blood borne fuels unable to be delivered to muscle cells adequately for oxidative phosphorylation).
 Three systems can be selectively recruited, depending on the amount of oxygen available, as part of the cellular respiration process to generate ATP for the muscles.
 They are ATP, the anaerobic system and the aerobic system.

 Adenosine triphosphate

-ATP is the usable form of chemical energy for muscular activity.
+ATP is the only type of usable form of chemical energy for musculoskeletal activity.
 It is stored in most cells, particularly in muscle cells.
 Other forms of chemical energy, such as those available from oxygen and food, must be transformed into ATP before they can be utilized by the muscle cells.